PhotoAtomic/rec-one/README.md

 > **Created entirely with Codex guidance:** every source file in this repository was generated or edited through OpenAI's Codex (via prompt engineering and follow-up debugging instructions).
 No manual coding took place beyond supplying prompts and reviewing results, aside from a few inline comments in `appsettings.json` to steer configuration.
 Think of this project as a full demonstration of "vibe coding" an end-to-end app with AI assistance.

+### Try it live!
+You can play with it at https://rec-one.dev

 ## Project structure

 ```